Kodiak Robotics

 Developer of artificial intelligence-based hardware and software technology designed to address critical challenges in the autonomous trucking industry.
 The company's technology leverages advanced computer vision, sensor fusion, AI-driven decision-making, and automation to enhance safety, efficiency, and reliability in long-haul transportation.

-What does kodiak?
+What does kodiak do?

 Autonomous Trucking Solutions